Join the millions of drivers who have compared local prices to book.

 No, a faulty radiator will not cause an MOT failure as this part isn't checked during the test.

 However, if you have kept driving with a faulty radiator, it may have already caused severe issues which could fail your car's MOT.
-If you have a radiator problem, we recommend booking a FREE visual inspection before your MOT to avoid any risk of failure.
+If you have a radiator problem, we recommend booking a visual inspection before your MOT to avoid any risk of failure.

 The most common car radiator problem is a leak.
 There are many seals, gaskets and hoses in the cooling system that can deteriorate or get a hole in them.